This manual is a pre-release preview. Please follow Moonstalk on Twitter or Facebook to be notified of a public release.

 name = "value" or {name="name", size=bytes, ['content-type']="mime/type", contents="data"}

-uploads = { {name="name", size=bytes, ['content-type']="mime/type", content="data"}, }
+files = { {name="name", size=bytes, ['content-type']="mime/type", content="data"}, }

 If a multi-part POST this will contain an array of the parts, this is primarily useful for multi-file uploads in particular using an HTML5 file input